-\$129,295,000 GENERAL OBLIGATION PROMISSORY NOTES, SERIES 2010 N1 at the Office of the City Comptroller, in said City, for the purchase of One Hundred Twenty Nine Million Two Hundred Ninety Five Thousand Dollars (\$129,295,000) General Obligation Promissory Notes, Series 2010 N1 (the "Notes").
-Electronic bids must be submitted via PARITY through their competitive bidding application BidComp.
+NOTICE IS HEREBY GIVEN that the City of Milwaukee, Wisconsin (the "City"), will receive sealed bids and electronic bids until 11:00 A.M., Central Time, on Wednesday, the at the Office of the City Comptroller, in said City, for the purchase of Thirty Eight Million Dollars (\$38,000,000)\ Taxable General Obligation Corporate Purpose Bonds, Series 2010 M6 (Qualified School Construction Bonds-Direct Payment) (the "Bonds").
+Sealed bids should be delivered to Room 404, 200 E. Wells St., Milwaukee, Wisconsin.
+Electronic bids may be submitted via PARITY through their competitive bidding application BidComp.
 Sealed bids will be opened, and electronic bids will be retrieved, and publicly announced in Room 405, 200 E. Wells St., Milwaukee, Wisconsin shortly after the deadline for the receipt of bids.
-In the event PARITY is not accessible during the 30 minutes prior to the time bids are due, the City reserves the right to extend the deadline for submitting bids.
+In the event that PARITY is not accessible during the 30 minutes prior to when bids are due, the City reserves the right to extend the deadline for submitting bids.
 The official award will be considered at a meeting of the City's Public Debt Commission scheduled for 4:00 P.M.
-Central Time on February 2, 2010.
-Information regarding the Notes is furnished solely to provide limited summary information, and does not purport to be comprehensive.
+Central Time on May 26, 2010.
+Information regarding the Bonds is furnished solely to provide limited summary information, and does not purport to be comprehensive.
 All such information is qualified in its entirety by reference to the more detailed descriptions appearing in the Official Statement, including Appendices.